Programs : Brochure

 Students interested in studying abroad in Greece are able to live in Athens and study at the American College of Greece.
-This university was founded in 1875 and it is the oldest American-accredited college in Europe and the largest private college in Greece.
+ACG was founded in 1875 and it is the oldest American-accredited college in Europe and the largest private college in Greece.
 The Aghia Paraskevi campus is located in the western mountain range of Mt.
-Hymettus, about 6 miles from the center of Athens.
-The location of the university means that students will be surrounded by a beautiful landscape of Athens flanked with outstanding architecture on campus.
-This university was also home to the US Olympic Committee High Performance Training Center for the 2004 Olympics.
+Hymettus, about 6 miles from the center of Athens and was also home to the US Olympic Committee High Performance Training Center for the 2004 Olympics.

 The Boston College program at the American College of Greece is a great opportunity to immerse into student life in Greece.
-BC students may choose courses from a wide range of curricula offered in English.
+BC students may choose courses from a wide range of academic subjects taught in English.

 6, Gravias Street GR-153